Lego Speed Champions: Construction sets

 In 2015, The Lego Group released seven sets in the new Speed Champions line: the LaFerrari, McLaren P1, Porsche 918 Spyder, Ferrari 458 Italia GT2, F14 T & Scuderia Ferrari Truck, Porsche 911 GT Finish Line, and the McLaren Mercedes Pit Stop.
-Seven sets - nine vehicles including the Ferrari transport truck and the two Porsche 911 GTs in the Finish Line set.
+In total, there are nine vehicles in these sets, including the Ferrari transport truck and the two Porsche 911 GTs in the Finish Line set.

 In 2016, the theme was about muscle cars, with the Ford Mustang, Chevrolet Corvette, and Chevy Camaro.
-It also included a Ford Model A Hotrod and F-150 Raptor, as well as LMP race cars from Audi and Porsche.
+It also included a Ford Model A Hot Rod and F-150 Raptor, as well as LMP race cars from Audi and Porsche.

 In 2017, The Lego Speed Champions theme returned to Formula 1 cars from Ferrari and the championship-winning Mercedes AMG Petronas team.

-In 2018, the theme featured more Ferrari and Porsche Race cars, including the Nurburgring Lap Record holding car, the Porsche 919 Hybrid.
+More Ferrari and Porsche Race car sets were released in 2018, including the Nurburgring Lap Record holding car, the Porsche 919 Hybrid.
 The line also included a 1967 Ford Mustang.
 However, no new brands were added.

-For 2019 the theme introduced new brands into the line: Dodge and Mini.
+For 2019, the theme introduced new brands into the line: Dodge and Mini.

 The 2020 sets include a Lamborghini Huracan Super Trofeo and Nissan GTR Nismo as well as introduced electric vehicles with Formula E and Jaguar.
 Prices also increased with the shift in scale.

-In January 2020 a polybag set was released of the Lamborghini Huracan Super Trofeo.
-2 more sets followed in early 2021, McLaren Elva and Aston Martin Valkyrie AMR Pro.
+In January 2020, a polybag set was released of the Lamborghini Huracan Super Trofeo.
+Two more sets followed in early 2021, McLaren Elva and Aston Martin Valkyrie AMR Pro.

-In June 2021, 6 Lego Speed Champions sets were delayed until Summer, causing speculation amongst fans that the theme had been canceled.
-Featuring in the range are a 1970 Dodge Charger T/A, Top Fuel Dragster, Toyota Supra, Corvette C8.R, and Koenigsegg Jesko.
+In June 2021, six Lego Speed Champions sets were delayed until summer, causing speculation amongst fans that the theme had been canceled.
+These sets were a 1970 Dodge Challenger T/A, Top Fuel Dragster, Toyota Supra, Corvette C8.R, and Koenigsegg Jesko.